DotmanL/BindyStreet-Task/README.md

 ### (Final Step), run the project, this serves the .NetWeb Api and React App together
 ## `dotnet run`
 ### This might take a while depending on computing power, some webpack deprecation warning will show up, ignore this.
-Once you can see the deprecation warning, the web app is alive and can be accessed on https://localhost:5001/ in your browser.
+Once you can see the deprecation warning, the react web is live and can be accessed on https://localhost:5001/ in your browser.

 ## Enjoy the views in both Light and Dark Mode.